 - Casual clothing to wear before and after the trip

 Please book as early as practical to avoid disappointment.
-We require a deposit of $1225.00 on booking.
+We require a 35% deposit on booking.

 It is wise to ensure that your health plan will cover you in case of illness or accident whilst here.
 Obtain extra coverage if necessary.